 Tows were rejected if the net was significantly damaged.
 Replacement tows were conducted either near the original start point or at randomly selected alternate sampling stations within the sampled grid (Fig. 2).
 If the tow satisfied trawl survey protocols but the data signal quality from the eSonar sensors was deemed to be inadequate to calculate the swept area, the swept area of the tow was set to the average of the values of the 10 nearest stations.

 Survey catches were sorted by species or of taxonomic group directly on the vessel deck.
-All snow crabs were measured for carapace width (CW), , and the sex of each animal and their missing appendages were noted.
+All snow crabs were measured for carapace width (CW), carapace condition, and the sex of each animal and their missing appendages were noted.
 For males, chela height (CH) was measured.

 3.4.
 Snow CRAb biological categories